JuanJS117/MesoscopicModel/README.md

     ln -s /Applications/Julia-1.5.app/Contents/Resources/julia/bin/julia /usr/local/bin/julia

+You won't be able to perform previous task without superuser permission.
+To address this issue, you can use `sudo` again.
+Type this in the terminal:

+    sudo ln -s /Applications/Julia-1.5.app/Contents/Resources/julia/bin/julia /usr/local/bin/julia

+and, when prompted, type your user password.
 You have just created a symlink to your Julia version.
 Once done, you can open a terminal and run Julia by simply typing `julia` in the terminal.
 Moreover, you can run a Julia script directly from the terminal by typing `julia script.jl`.
 This is the preferred way to execute the model in macOS.

 * ### Windows